datashaman/elasticsearch-model/README.md

 ## Setup

-To add the Elasticsearch integration for this model, use the `Datashaman\ElasticModel\ElasticModel` trait in your class:
+To add the Elasticsearch integration for this model, use the `Datashaman\Elasticsearch\Model\ElasticsearchModel` trait in your class.
+You must also add a protected static `$elasticsearch` property for storage:

-    use Datashaman\ElasticModel\ElasticModel;
+    use Datashaman\Elasticsearch\Model\ElasticsearchModel;

     class Article extends Eloquent
     {
-        use ElasticModel;
+        use ElasticsearchModel;
+        protected static $elasticsearch;
     }

 This will extend the model with functionality related to Elasticsearch.